purijatin/njexl_wiki/11-Methods.md

 Basically, it is calling methods "my_max_function" and "dummy:some_func" by name, and one can pass them as such, as string.
 What it also demonstrates that the ability take anonymous parameters for any function call.

+## Currying while method call

+Another curious way of calling methods would be using currying.